Spotter+GPT: Turning Sign Spottings into Sentences with LLMs: Experiments

-Secondly, to compare the performance of GPT, we trained a transformer model \cite{vaswani2017attention} that takes gloss sequences and generates spoken sentences.
+Second, to evaluate the role of ChatGPT as a gloss-to-text generator, we replace it with a traditional Transformer model \cite{vaswani2017attention}, trained on gloss-sentence pairs.
 We use two layers with 8-heads in the transformer encoder and decoder using 512 hidden units.
 We use the Adam optimizer with an initial learning rate of $6 \times 10^{-4}$ with batch size 64.
 We reduce the learning rate by a factor of 0.7 if the BLEU-4 score does not increase for 5 epochs.
 On MeineDGS, the transformer outperforms GPT in terms of BLEU.
 However, when considering BLEURT, which reflects semantic similarity, GPT achieves better results (Table \ref{tab:meinedgs}).

-In DGS-20 videos, GPT outperforms transformers in all metrics (Table \ref{tab:demo}).
+On the DGS-20 videos, we evaluate the same Transformer model that was trained on the MeineDGS dataset.
+ChatGPT significantly outperforms transformers in all metrics (Table \ref{tab:demo}).
+This performance can be attributed to these factors: the spotter achieves high accuracy due to the limited vocabulary, and ChatGPT effectively maps detected gloss sequences into spoken language sentences.
+These results highlight that when gloss detection is reliable, prompting an LLM like ChatGPT can produce high-quality translations without any task-specific fine-tuning.